 In October 2019, the City of Lakeland entered into a forward delivery agreement with Bank of America, N.A. for the issuance and delivery of the Water and Wastewater Refunding Bond, Series 2021 in the amount of \$28,220,000.
 The bond, which will take the form of a fixed rate bank loan with Bank of America, N.A, will be issued to refund the outstanding Water and Wastewater Revenue Refunding and Improvement Bonds, Series 2012A maturing on and after October 1, 2022 and pay the issuance costs of the 2021 Bonds.
-The bonds are expected to be issued on October 1, 2021.
+The bonds were issued on October 1, 2021, and the 2012A bonds were redeemed.